owengriffin/maven-spring-jruby/README.md

 This isn't a good idea because it still relies on the the alternative JRuby environment to have the Gems installed.
 It also relies on that environment to be consistent across all the machines you deploy the application.

-However it is the easiest solution, and you benefit from using Ruby-ish tools such as RVM.
+However it is the easiest solution, and you benefit from using Ruby-ish tools such as [RVM](http://rvm.beginrescueend.com/).

 ## Corrupting the JRuby artifact

 An alternative is to install the JRuby gems onto the JRuby artifact, re-name it and package the new modified-JRuby JAR with your application.
 This is the approach which I've settled for.
+I got this idea from [Nick Seiger](http://blog.nicksieger.com/articles/2009/01/10/jruby-1-1-6-gems-in-a-jar) in his post [JRuby 1.16: Gems in a jar](http://blog.nicksieger.com/articles/2009/01/10/jruby-1-1-6-gems-in-a-jar)

 This project is contains 3 projects: